Report Private Scholarships

 Your first bill will arrive in the summer, and will likely be due in late July or early August.
 But you should start creating a financing plan early on.
 If you think you may need to borrow to cover some of your costs, don't wait until the bill arrives to start the process.

-- Will include direct college costs such as tuition, room and board, and health insurance (if you are covered under a family health insurance policy, check with your school's billing office to see if you can waive the school's health insurance fee)
+- Will include direct college costs such as tuition, a meal plan, housing, and health insurance (if you are covered under a family health insurance policy, check with your school's billing office to see if you can waive the school's health insurance fee)

 - Will not include college costs such as books, supplies, and other incidental expenses, which you will have to pay for separately

 - Will deduct financial aid grants, scholarships, and loans from the direct costs of enrollment

 - Will not list work-study funds as part of your financial aid, since you will need to earn this money through a part-time job while you are enrolled

 - Will show the college costs that are not covered by financial aid as your remaining balance

 To help prepare yourself for the billing process, take a look at a sample college bill and remember to use our College Cost Calculator to estimate the remaining balance you will need to pay when your bill arrives.

 Pay the Remaining Balance